ethereum/ethereum-org-website/README.md

 ## Structure

-Site content is in root folder.
-Everything else in `/.vuepress`
+Site content is in `/docs` folder.
+Everything else in `/docs/.vuepress`